 However, when purchasing a pre-owned Rolex, do Rolex papers matter?
 It really depends on whether the buyer is purchasing a watch, or the watch complete with the watch’s provenance.
 Similar to art, antiques, and other historical items, any extra item that contributes to the story of the piece increases its value.
 The original boxes, papers, and sales receipts all contribute to the provenance of a watch.
 For older vintage watches, the original paperwork helps verify authenticity.
 In addition, it adds to the watch’s provenance, especially when the original owner was famous.
 Watches worn by famous people, especially during historic events, fetch a premium at auction versus the same watch from the same era without any contributing provenance.

 That said, should the absence of box and papers prevent a buyer from purchasing a watch that speaks to them?
 The answer is certainly not.
 Unless you buy a vintage watch and the price is based on the watch’s provenance.
 Then it could add to its value.
 However, the original box and papers do not increase the value that much.
 Buying a watch is not like buying an automobile.
 A legal document isn’t required for transferring ownership.
 However, sales receipts and watch documents do help in verifying authenticity and legal ownership.

 Beckertime watches do not have box or papers as they were not retained by the original owner.
 Most Beckertime watches come with a 1 year warranty, operating instructions, and a lifetime trade-up certificate to exchange your Beckertime watch for another one carried in the store.

 So, if the Rolex speaking to you is a collector’s item, with high value because of the provenance associated with it, box and papers are certainly justified, especially if the watch is going to stay in a box for display.
-If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker because it would be hard to wear the box and papers on one’s wrist.
+If the Rolex speaking to you does not have box and papers, it should not be a deal-breaker as long as it is guaranteed authentic, feels good on the wrist, and accentuates your lifestyle.